-This country-specific Q&A provides an overview to Tax laws and regulations that may occur in Philippines.
+This country-specific Q&A provides an overview of Tax laws and regulations applicable in Philippines.

 How often is tax law amended and what are the processes for such amendments?

 Philippine tax laws are relatively stable.
 To initiate amendments, amendments, several factors need to be met, such as current economic condition, revenue requirement and government spending, among others.
 As it is a legislative function, amendment of tax laws has to comply with the requirements of the Philippine Constitution.
 This means that it should be approved by both houses of Congress and signed by the President of the Philippines.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?